Leicester prison is a men’s prison in the centre of Leicester.

 To speak with a Family Engagement Manager, email firstname.lastname@example.org

-Also PACT specialises in the effects of imprisonment on both residents and their loved ones, helping to build and maintain family ties.
+Also PACT specialises in the effects of imprisonment on both prisoners and their loved ones, helping to build and maintain family ties.

 Problems and complaints